xealits/ruby-shell/ADRs.md

+# The shell features

+The main bit is to have a decent language to fall back on, when it is needed.
+Ruby is perfect for that: it is concise, powerful, with a bunch of shell features like the support for regexps.
+Some features to enable Ruby more:

+* Seamlessly passing pipes between shell and Ruby: create a named pipe in Ruby and return its filename, refer to the standard streams of a process via `/proc/`.
+  Also, some lookup or completion into the internal state of `Comline` object that is available for the evaluation of user commands.

+* Multi-line command edditing.

+"Discoverability" of the interface: something to guide the user to what can be done with the interface.
+Although, I am not sure what's possible here.

+Handy features to manipulate shell input and output: split windows for input and output, handy way to copy bits of output into the input (Vim keys?), send the input to multiple shells (and eval `#{}` in the target shells).
+Also, it's nice to have the shells run inside `screen` by default everywhere, like with `ruby-screen` Gem.

+Few bits to manage processes.
+Not sure if it is worth to require a whole Foreman or God.
+But it's handy to have some "domain names" for the processes, and be able to get their streams and open sockets easily.
+In principle, this stuff leads to systemd-like, and Foreman- or God-like features, with dependencies and FSM between commands and processes.
+Not sure if that's worth to integrate.
+It would be massively better if the shell seamlessly ran these programs on all the hosts on their own.
+On the other hand, it typically gets confusing when things aren't integrated, especially if it is similar things.

+The point of so much attention on support of pipes is not to push any text into them.
+What's really needed is some serialisation protocol for arbitrary messages that are sent between processes.
+I.e. you have: (C/C++) ABI, bindings (Python, Ruby), serial protocol (JSON, msgpack, etc), text or graphic user interface.
+And you can integrate programs at any of these interfaces.
+Then, it's worth to have examples: having an ABI, automatically bind it to Ruby, and create a serial protocl out of its signature, then create an `optparse` commandline UI, and a GUI, maybe a web GUI.
+And it's worth to have some handy utilities: small NNG programs to turn a pipe into different patterns of sockets (pub-sub etc), logger for a pipe, an influxdb data source, also pipe the data into a `curses_menu` that sorts through the data points.
+Also, in principle, at the level of ABI or Python/Ruby bindings, you can create and OPC server.
+I.e. from the signatures of the bindings, plus some logic and FSM code, you can generate a boilerplate for a server.
+It is a more complex case, but similar to generating a command line utility.

+And I also want to integrate the `uart` Gem, to work with serial interfaces.
+It's just for hoppy embedded projects.

 # Terminals and pipes

 There is a UI, i.e. the terminal, and the pipes, the standard streams of a program.